In Part 1 of this tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this section as is.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unticked.

-- To display the number of posts published in each category on your site, tick the Show post counts check box …
+- To display the number of posts published in each category, tick the Show post counts check box …

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally shows in your sidebar navigation area by default.
+The Recent Posts widget displays in the sidebar navigation section by default.
 All you need to do is configure the widget.

-Click on your Recent Posts widget title bar to configure its settings …
+Click on your Recent Posts title bar to configure its settings …

-There’s really very little to configure.
+There is really very little to set up.
 You can add a title if you want, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save when done …

 (Recent Posts WordPress widget settings)

-Next, we’ll add a widget to your sidebar for listing pages.
+Next, let’s add a widget to your sidebar navigation area linking visitors to your site’s pages.

 Find a Pages widget in the Available Widgets section …